-10.4 Once the breach reporting form is completed this will be sent to the Information Governance team, which includes the DPO/SIRO.
-They will be in contact to deal with the data breach and mitigate any risk that may be caused to the data subject or which the council is exposed to.
+10.4 Once the breach reporting form is completed it will be sent to the DPO, SIRO and Governance Officer.
+They will be in contact to review the data breach and advise on mitigation to any risk that may be caused to the data subject(s) or the Council.